toddbranch/ECE382/labs/lab5/index.md

 ### Required Functionality

-Watch the video and achieve that functionality.
+Watch the Dave Jones' Trigger Holdoff video and achieve that functionality using both timer interrupts and a.
 Turn an LED on and off with one button on the remote.
 Turn another LED on and off with a different button.

 ### B Functionality